fuyabo/4DGS_for_4DCBCT/README.md

 **Key Results:**

 **1. Clinical Data**
-The proposed method can recon high temporal (50 phases) CBCT from a 1-min scan.
+The proposed method can recon high temporal (50 phases) CBCT from a 1-min scan from Varian Truebeam.
 Top one is 10 phases, bottom one is 50 phases.
 ![Demo](assets/1_Varian_10_phases.gif)
 ![Demo](assets/1_Varian_50_phases.gif)